Search Results for

 Component: Data migration - Custom batch processing

 As described in the configuration guide, the component always processes copy-data jobs in batches.
-This enables parallel processing as well as makes it easier to monitor and troubleshoot.
-This article will guide you on configuring batch processing for custom jobs.
+This enables parallel processing and makes it easier to monitor and troubleshoot.
+This article guides you through configuring batch processing for custom jobs.

 Step 1: Create the custom job

-Assuming you are migrating data from the well-known database WideWorldImporters, and after migrating all [Sales].[Invoices], you need to run a custom job to update their statuses to Archived.
+Suppose you are migrating data from the well-known WideWorldImporters database.
+After migrating all [Sales].[Invoices], you need to run a custom job to update their statuses to Archived.

 Follow the configuration guide to create a custom job.